Why this course?

 You’ll undertake three compulsory modules in the following order:

-- Module 2: Philosophy with Children Theory
+- Class 2: Philosophy with Children Theory

-- Module 3: Philosophy with Children Facilitation
+- Class 3: Philosophy with Children Facilitation

-You'll spend time practising your own philosophical reasoning by participating regularly in dialogue at your own level.
+You'll spend time practicing your own philosophical reasoning by participating regularly in dialogue at your own level.
 As students often come from a range of backgrounds, different practices and contexts are explored.
 Assignments are designed to support students in their practice.
 There are opportunities for those who have completed the course to get involved in research in Philosophy with Children and to speak at practitioners’ conferences about the topic.

 Introduction to Philosophy & Philosophical Practice